-National parks provide habitat for thousands of animals around the country, including many species that exist only within specific parks.
-A few types of wildlife like bears, moose, and wolves capture the imagination of throngs of tourists, there are many rare, charming, and oddly adapted species roaming the country that get far less attention.
+While a few types of wildlife like bears, moose, and wolves capture the imagination of throngs of tourists, there are many rare, charming, and oddly adapted species in national parks that get far less attention.
 Here are 11 of the quirkiest, as picked by NPCA staff.

 It looks like a cross between a hog and an aardvark, but the pesky, passionate javelina is actually neither.
 These southwestern mammals are more technically known as collared peccaries, though they are also sometimes called musk hogs and skunk pigs, due to the strong scent glands they use to mark their territories.
 The javelina defends itself with its long tusks, which sharpen every time the animal closes its mouth; when threatened, it will rub its tusks together to make a chattering noise.
 Herds of javelina can sometimes be a nuisance in suburban areas, feeding on garbage and garden plants, but for the most part, they ignore humans.
 Perhaps that’s for the best.